ryanmonsen/developer-docs/use-case-guides/servicenow-survey-event/README.md

 }
 recipients = Object.keys(recipients);
 ```
 This next block of code shown above checks each survey.
-For each, we are validating the user has a valid email, adding it to an object called `recipients`, and then setting `recipients` to the object keys.
+For each, we are validating the user has a valid email, adding it to an Object called `recipients`, and then setting `recipients` to the Object keys (turning it into an Array).
 The reason we are doing this is for de-duplication purposes and was originally provided by Moveworks within their survey reminder example.

 If your `user.email` field is not the correct field to correlate users in Moveworks, please adjust the above code accordingly.